 How long does the FLLA program last?

-From acceptance to graduation, the Academy lasts six months (August through January).
-During these months, FLLA Fellow attend four in-person conferences, complete intermediate assignments, and participate in regular conference calls and online chats.
+From acceptance to graduation, the Academy lasts six months.
+During these months, FLLA Fellow attend four in-person conferences, complete intermediate assignments, and participate in regular conference calls.
 After the Academy concludes, graduates are encouraged to stay connected with People For the American Way Foundation to further nurture their work in the progressive movement.

 How much does FLLA cost?